-Soreness and inflammation are mostly attributable to eccentric, irregular movements—dropping down for a squat rather than coming back up.
-The soreness response can take anywhere from a few hours to a few days to develop, which is why sometimes you workout and don’t feel stiff or achy until three days later.
-That’s totally normal, Uquillas says—it just means your body isn’t used to moving in that way.
+Soreness and inflammation are mostly attributable to eccentric movements, such as dropping down for a squat (rather than standing back up, which is concentric movement).
+The soreness response can take anywhere from a few hours to a few days to develop, which is why sometimes you work out and don’t feel stiff or achy until three days later.
+That’s totally normal and more common when you do unfamiliar movements.

-“Soreness isn’t a marker of not being in shape; it just means the exercise is new to your body,” he adds.
+“Soreness isn’t a marker of not being in shape; it just means the exercise is new to your body,” Uquillas explains.